The Ireland Canada University Foundation is chaired jointly by Dr. Desmond Green (Ireland), and by Mr. Mark Dobbin (Canada).

 Desmond J. Green - Joint Chairman (Ireland)Desmond J. Green is Chairman of Techinvest a technology newsletter and technology fund advisor.
 He was a founder member of the UCD Engineering Graduates Association and of the Campus Companies Venture Capital Scheme.
 He was a founder member and is a former chairman of the Dalkey School Project, Ireland's first multi-denominational primary school.
 There are more than forty such schools in Ireland now.
 Desmond is a graduate of University College Dublin in Chemical Engineering and while a student was auditor of the Literary& Historical Society.
 He did postgraduate work at the University of New Brunswick in Canada where he obtained an MEngSc and was a faculty member.
 He was awarded an Honorary DSc by UNB in 1995.

 Professor John Kelly - Former Executive Director & Professor Emeritus, University College DublinProfessor John Kelly is a senior Irish academic, resident in Dublin, with a wide range of largely academic publications.
-A former Dean of the Faculty of Engineering at, and Registrar of, University College Dublin (UCD), he is the former Executive Director of the Ireland Canada University Foundation and Chairman of the Scholarship Board of the O'Reilly Foundation and of the Council of the Friends of Bethlehem University in Ireland.
+A former Dean of the Faculty of Engineering at, and Registrar of, University College Dublin (UCD), he is the former Executive Director of the Ireland Canada University Foundation, Chairman in Ireland of the Canadian company, Element Fleet Technology Limited and Chairman of the Council of the Friends of Bethlehem University in Ireland.

 Noel KellyNoel is a Chartered Accountant living and working in Dublin.
 With over 20 years’ experience Noel has had a variety of roles in industry, including financial services, media, retail, IT and outsourcing.